Dr Scott J Turner | Specialist Plastic Surgeon (FRACS) | Sydney

 What it cannot address:

-- Crow’s feet and dynamic wrinkles around the outer eye — these are caused by repeated muscle movement and are not addressed by blepharoplasty
+- Crow’s feet and dynamic wrinkles around the outer eye.
+These are caused by repeated muscle movement and are not addressed by blepharoplasty.

-- Dark circles from pigmentation — where darkness results from melanin deposition rather than structural shadowing, surgery does not help
+- Dark circles from pigmentation.
+Where darkness results from melanin deposition rather than structural shadowing, surgery does not help.

-- Brow descent — a descended brow creates apparent upper eyelid hooding, but removing upper eyelid skin to compensate can anchor the brow in a lower position.
-Where the brow has dropped, a brow lift may address more of the concern
+- Brow descent.
+A descended brow creates apparent upper eyelid hooding, but removing upper eyelid skin to compensate can anchor the brow in a lower position.
+Where the brow has dropped, a brow lift may address more of the concern.

-- Eye shape changes — blepharoplasty does not move the corners of the eye or change its fundamental shape
+- Eye shape changes.
+Blepharoplasty does not move the corners of the eye or change its fundamental shape.

 Is It a Brow Problem or an Eyelid Problem?

-This is the most important clinical question before upper blepharoplasty — and the most commonly missed.
+This is the most important clinical question before upper blepharoplasty, and the most commonly missed.

-The brow and the upper eyelid are connected.
+The brow and the upper eyelid are connected anatomically.
 When the brow descends with age, it pushes skin downward toward and over the eyelid crease.
 From the outside, this looks like excess upper eyelid skin.
 In some patients, much of the apparent hooding is actually coming from the brow having dropped, not from true eyelid skin excess at all.

-Operating on the eyelid in this situation without addressing the brow can produce a flat result at best — and can actually make the brow look heavier, because removing skin from the eyelid anchors the brow lower.
+Operating on the eyelid in this situation without addressing the brow can produce a flat result at best, and can actually make the brow look heavier, because removing skin from the eyelid anchors the brow lower.
 Where brow descent is significant, a brow lift may need to be part of the plan, either alongside or instead of blepharoplasty.

 Who Is Blepharoplasty Suitable For?